 Antennas should not be mounted on conductive material (metal, carbon fibre) unless the signal is improved by or requires a ground plane (see the antenna's specification).
-The distance to other antennas such as for a second FR or radio should be over 25 cm (about 10 inches) if possible, to reduce the possibility of mutual interference.
-Safety note: When an antenna is mounted on a canopy, a connector should be used that will separate under tension (such as an SMB design) if the canopy must be jettisoned.
+The distance to other antennas such as for a second FR or radio should be over 25 cm (10 inches) if possible, to reduce the possibility of mutual interference.

+Safety note: If the antenna is mounted on a canopy, a connector should be used that will separate under tension (such as an SMB design) if the canopy is jettisoned.

 - b.
 Antenna cable and connectors The cable and connectors between the antenna and the FR should be matched to the characteristics of the antenna and FR.
 In general, the cable should be no longer than necessary and be of high quality (bearing in mind that some cables may be of a specific length matched to the system and should not be shortened).
-Extra connectors should be avoided because each connector will cause a loss in signal strength. - c.
+Extra connectors should be avoided because each connector used will cause a loss in signal strength. - c.
 Graphs of GPS altitude The graphs above show where signal strength was low at the recorder and GPS altitude recording was lost for part of the trace.
 This can be seen where the GPS altitude in the .igc file falls to zero (in accordance with the FR specification for loss of signal).
 In these cases there may be a 2D fix (if Lat/Long recording continues) or no fix at all; in either case pressure altitude recording will continue.
 In the case of no fix, a turn point could be lost.
-If a pilot sees a GPS altitude graph like this, corrective action should be taken starting with checking the antenna position and performance. - 7.3 Installation checks by the OO There must be unambiguous evidence that every FR or PR present in the glider for the flight concerned was correctly installed as in 7.1 above with either of two provisions described in the FR's IGC approval document.
+If a pilot sees a GPS altitude graph like this, corrective action should be taken starting with checking the antenna position and performance.

+- 7.3 Installation checks by the OO There must be unambiguous evidence that every FR or PR present in the glider for the flight concerned was correctly installed as in 7.1 above with either of two provisions described in the FR's IGC approval document.
 In summary, those provisions are: - a.
 Sealing At any date and time before the flight, the OO may seal the FR to the glider structure in a manner acceptable to the NAC if it is possible that no OO will be present when the launch takes place.
-The seal must provided unambiguous proof after the flight that the seal has not been compromised, and the seal must be able to be identified afterwards.
+The seal must provide unambiguous proof after the flight that it has not been compromised, and it must be able to be identified afterwards.
+However, an FR that is permanently mounted in an instrument panel with attached cables and tubes inaccessible to the pilot in flight can be considered sealed. - b.

-- b.
 Pre- or post-flight installation check On the date of flight, the OO performs either: - a preflight check of the FR installation, noting the date and time it was performed.
 The glider must then be under continual observation by the OO until it takes off on the claimed flight, or - witnesses the landing and has the glider under continual observation until the installation of the FR is checked.
+A motor glider must use a MoP recorder suitable for the type of MoP used, since the OO may not be able to observe or hear MoP use from the ground.